Discover our herbarium

 BENEFITS OF LIME

 The Lime is, just like the Lemon, a carrier of many virtues.
 It is a natural skin care product that helps the skin to stay soft and shiny.
 It can also prevent skin infections and reduce body odours.

-Lime is known to support the cardiovascular system and for its antioxidant action.
+Lime is known for its antioxidant action.
 It eliminates toxins from the body and visibly makes you feel better.
 It is even given the ability to disinfect and heal surface wounds.

 Finally, Lime is used for weight loss.
 Its low caloric intake and high nutritional values make its juice an ideal slimming ally.